boryspaulewicz/bhsdtr/Readme.md

 may lead to problems if a bayesian SDT model is used.
-Without some modifications (which can be done in the brms package) hierarchical ordinal regression models do not restrict the d' to be non-negative, becaues in such models d' is just the unconstrained linear regression slope that represents the effect of the stimulus class ("noise" or "signal").
-Moreover, in typical situations it does not make much sense to assume that the d' random effects normally distributed.
+Without some modifications (which can be done in the brms package) hierarchical ordinal regression models do not restrict the d' to be non-negative, because in such models d' is just the unconstrained linear regression slope that represents the effect of the stimulus class ("noise" or "signal").
+Moreover, in typical situations, it does not make much sense to assume that the d' random effects normally distributed.
 Finally, in the cumulative model the parameters that correspond to the criteria in an SDT model cannot be affected differently by the same grouping